 The specific cause of multiple sclerosis is unknown.
 The most widely accepted theory is that multiple sclerosis is an autoimmune disease that preferentially destroys the CNS while the peripheral nervous system is spared.
 Demyelination causes symptoms of multiple sclerosis.
 Damage to myelin, the protective fatty tissue around the nerves that aids conduction of impulses along the nerves, leads to symptomatic flares in multiple sclerosis.
 These damaged areas often do not fully recover leading to areas of scarring, damage, and ongoing symptoms.
 Over time, these cumulative areas of damage can lead to disability.
 Of note, patients can also develop subclinical areas of damage that are detectable early in the disease course only by radiographic studies.

 Approximately 350,000 individuals in the United States and 2.5 million individuals worldwide have multiple sclerosis.
 The disease is 3-fold more common in females than in males.
 While the age of onset is usually between 20 to 40 years, the disease can present at any age.
 Almost 10% of the cases present before the age of 18.

 Classically, multiple sclerosis is more common in populations who live farther from the equator.
-The highest prevalence of multiple sclerosis is found in Orkney islands north of Scotland.
-In other temperate areas like North America, northern Europe, southern Australia and southern New Zealand the prevalence of the multiple sclerosis is significantly higher than in areas closer to the equator.
+The highest prevalence of multiple sclerosis is found in the Orkney Islands north of Scotland.
+In other temperate areas like North America, northern Europe, southern Australia, and southern New Zealand the prevalence of the multiple sclerosis is significantly higher than in areas closer to the equator.